KrishPatel7577/final-website/README.md

 ## License

-This project is created for educational purposes.
+This project is created by us only for final term project.

 ## Author
 Krish Patel (5146558)